You’ve likely heard the expression, “An ounce of prevention is worth a pound of cure.” Have you thought recently about what that really means?

 If you’re brushing and flossing regularly do you really need to have professional cleanings every six months?
 Absolutely.
 It only takes an average of three months for the harmful bacteria in your mouth to repopulate.
 The 6-month interval is based on when insurance pays; some people need to have their teeth cleaned more often, some less.
 No matter how well you brush, you are likely to miss a little bit of plaque here and there, especially in the hard-to-reach areas like between your teeth and just below the gumline.
 If your teeth are crooked or overlapping, this is even more likely.
 We also like to take the time at your cleanings to review your home habits and discuss your brushing and flossing technique.
 Many people are not using proper technique, and simple tweaks can make your routine much more effective.
 Examinations provide an opportunity to check your teeth and gums and look for any problems that could be developing.
 We use a number of tools to help us examine you properly which allows us to see underneath your gums, beneath your enamel, and between your teeth.

 We’ll examine your teeth for any cavities that might be developing, look for signs of gum disease, and check your soft tissues for any unusual marks that could indicate the beginning of oral cancer.
 In 2009, 458 people in Connecticut were diagnosed with oral cancer; 40,250 people in the United States will be diagnosed with oral cancer this year.
 75 of the 458 people diagnosed in Connecticut died from oral cancer.
+Patients with cancer are sometimes concerned about dental x-rays.
+Here is a link from the Dana-Farber Cancer Institute addressing this.
 If we do find a problem, we’ll sit down and talk to you about it and give you our treatment recommendations.
 There are now tests and therapies for high cavity-risk patients including saliva tests and medications that go beyond what regular fluoride does.
 We will discuss your options with you.
 The final decision is always in your hands.
 Catching problems when they are small allows us to treat the condition early while simple and conservative treatments are still a possibility.
 By the time the condition has developed to the point where you feel pain, more complex and involved therapies may be needed.